Premiership of Narendra Modi

 Modi is the longest serving non-Congress prime minister of India.
 In 2024, Modi became the first non-Congress leader to win three consecutive general elections and secure a third consecutive term as prime minister of India, with Jawaharlal Nehru being the only other person to do so.
-As of August 2025, Modi is the third longest serving prime minister of India, after Jawaharlal Nehru and Indira Gandhi.
+As of August 2025, Modi is the third longest serving prime minister of India, after Jawaharlal Nehru and Indira Gandhi in terms of number of days in office.
 His first cabinet consisted of 45 ministers, 25 fewer than the previous United Progressive Alliance (UPA) government.
 A total of 21 ministers were added to the council of ministers on 9 November 2014.

 Economic policies

 Overall

 The economic policies of Modi's government focused on privatisation and liberalization of the economy, based on a neoliberal framework.
 Modi liberalised India's foreign direct investment policies, allowing more foreign investment in several industries, including in defence and the railways.

 The first eight years of Modi's premiership, India's GDP grew at an average rate of 5.5% compared to the rate of 7.03% under the previous government.